dhiraj0ryz/SAS-NOTES/README.md

 WORDDATX19.
 30 DECEMBER 2016

 14.01 - SAS : INTCK FUNCTION WITH EXAMPLES

+The INTCK is one of the most important date function that is used to calculate the difference between two dates, two times or two datetime values.

+The following is a list of common real-world examples where INTCK is used - Calculation of individual's age
+Tenure of an employee with company
+Customer's tenure with the organization
+Number of working days
+Number of hours spent on a particular course
+Number of quarterly payments paid

 The syntax of INTCK is defined below -